sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

       }
     ```

     > `fiori_preview:true` enables SAP Fiori preview also in production mode as you saw it in your local application in the previous tutorial in step 4.
+This feature is meant to help you during development and should not be used in productive applications.

     > `kind:sql` declares the requirement for an SQL database.
 It evaluates to `sqlite` in the `development` profile (active by default), while in `production` it equals `hana`.
 This way you don't need to modify this file if you want to switch between the two databases.